 Kahalui, located in the north, is the largest city on the island and it's airport offers the most flights to Maui.
-Kahului is not considered a tourist destination, but is the main retail center for Maui citizens.
+Kahalui is not considered a tourist destination, but is the main retail center for Maui citizens.
 There are some tourist attractions including the Alexander & Baldwin Sugar Museum, Kanaha Pond State Wildlife Sanctuary, Kanaha Beach County Park, and the Maui Arts and Cultural Center.
-Wailaluku and Waikapau are the 2 residental communities located south of the city.
+Wailuku and Waikapau are the 2 residential communities located south of the city.

 Many boating tours in South Maui start from Maalaea Harbor .
 The harbor also hosts the Maui Ocean Center , shopping and restaurants.

 The rest of central Maui is mostly sugar cane fields and long undeveloped beaches.